lengkengsieunhan/100things_craftsmanship_developer_shouldknow/README.md

 Bạn có viết mã có khả năng thích nghi và mở rộng, dự đoán các thay đổi có thể xảy ra trong tương lai không?

+Quality First: Is quality built in from the start, rather than being an afterthought or something to "test in" later?

+Process Improvement: Are managers and teams continuously looking for ways to improve their development process, focusing on human efficiency?

+Respect for Work: Is there a culture of respect for the work itself and the effort involved in creating quality software?

 * DAY 6: Testing (Kiểm thử)
 Test Early, Test Often: Do you integrate testing throughout the development lifecycle?
 Bạn có tích hợp việc kiểm thử xuyên suốt vòng đời phát triển không?